Isaac Fuller: Escape of Charles II after the Battle of Worcester

 Fuller painted five large pictures on wood, representing the escape of Charles II after the Battle of Worcester.
 Each painting is 7 ft high; they range in width between 6 ft. and 10 ft 6 in wide.
-The circumstances of their commissioning is undocumented, but they were sold in February 1743/4 with a collection of pictures said to have belonged to Rachel Carey, Viscountess Falkland, and may have been painted for her first husband, Henry Carey, 4th Viscount Falkland, who was elected M.P. for Oxford following the death of Richard Cromwell, and was in the party which escorted Charles II back to England before his coronation.
+The circumstances of their commissioning is undocumented, but they were sold in February 1743/4 with a collection of pictures said to have belonged to Rachel Carey, Viscountess Falkland, and may have been painted for her first husband, Henry Carey, 4th Viscount Falkland, who was elected MP for Oxford following the death of Richard Cromwell, and was in the party which escorted Charles II back to England before his coronation.
 If this is so, they would date from before Carey's death in April 1663.

 The paintings were presented to the Parliament of Ireland and subsequently discovered in a state of neglect by Lord Clanbrassil, who had them repaired, and moved them to Tullamore Park, County Down.
 They were purchased by the National Portrait Gallery in London in 1979.